sukumarfineartphoto-hash/TAE-RECON6/README.md

 # TAE-RECON6
 Transferable Atom Equivalent Reconstruction (TAE-RECON) rapidly generates quantum-chemistry-derived molecular descriptors assembled from a pre-computed Transferable Atom Equivalent database of atomic electron-density fragments, skipping time-consuming ab initio calculations, without running a new quantum calculation for each molecule.

 This is a Python translation and upgrade of RECON5-5, a Fortran program (©Sukumar & Breneman, 2001) that computes TAE (Transferable Atom Equivalent) molecular descriptors — quantum-chemistry-derived property descriptors assembled from a precomputed atom-type database, without running a new quantum calculation for each molecule.

 Transferable Atom Equivalent Reconstruction (TAE-RECON) is a computational chemistry method that rapidly generates highly accurate quantum mechanical molecular descriptors.
 Originally developed by the late Prof. Curt Breneman's group at RPI, it drastically accelerates molecular modeling by assembling pre-computed atomic electron-density fragments, skipping time-consuming ab initio calculations.

 The core of the algorithm is the Atomtyper and TAE descriptor pipeline: reading a molecule, classifying each atom into a 49-character alphanumeric code, matching that code against the TAE database, and combining the matched atomic descriptors into whole-molecule descriptors.
 This release includes several features not present in earlier versions, and has been prepared with the help of Claude (Sonnet 4.6)

 # How TAE-RECON Works
 - Fragment-Based: It uses Bader’s Quantum Theory of Atoms in Molecules (AIM) to create a library of atomic charge density fragments, whose properties are computed at quantum mechanical accuracy.
 - Reconstruction: When given a large molecule, or a large database of molecules, the RECON program matches atom types, retrieves the appropriate precomputed density fragments and stitches them together to reconstruct the molecular electron density and molecular properties.
 - Efficiency: It calculates physical properties (like electrostatic potentials, local average ionization energies, Fukui functions, electron density Laplacians, etc) for tens of thousands of molecules in seconds.
-Key Applications
-- QSAR/QSPR Modeling: TAE-RECON has been used extensively in drug and materials discovery and toxicology to build highly predictive models for molecular properties, and for protein separations.
-- Database Mining: Rapidly screens large chemical databases or virtual compounds for promising drug candidates.

 # Key Applications
 - QSAR/QSPR Modeling: TAE-RECON has been used extensively in drug and materials discovery and toxicology to build highly predictive models for molecular properties, and for protein separations.